 Designing kitchens on a budget does take some skill but it can be done, and it can be done well.
 After all, when it comes to planning a new kitchen, there is often a huge gulf between budget and expectation.
-You can start designing your dream kitchen with a limited budget in mind but then when you start adding on the price for labor, appliances such as the best dishwasher and best fridge freezer, worktops, tiles and other extras, costs can quickly escalate and that original number you started with just seems impossible to stick to.
+You can start designing your dream kitchen with a limited budget in mind but then when you start adding on the price for labor, appliances such as the best dishwasher and best fridge freezer, worktops, tiles and other extras, costs can quickly escalate, and that original number you started with just seems impossible to stick to.

 Whether you are just changing a few items or redoing everything, it's really important ahead of starting, to know your budget and to have an idea of the end result would like.
-Here, we explain what you can expect to pay for various crucial elements of your kitchen, how to get the best quality for a good price, and why you aren't restricted to buying from cheap budget kitchen brands when planning a stylish makeover...
+Here, we explain what you can expect to pay for various crucial elements of your kitchen, how to get the best quality for a good price, and why you aren't restricted to buying from budget kitchen brands when planning a stylish makeover...

 Know the cost of designing a stylish kitchen on a budget

-At the lower end of the kitchen cost scale, expect to pay upwards of £3,000 for good quality units for an average sized kitchen.
+At the lower end of the new kitchen cost scale, expect to pay upwards of £3,000 for good quality units for an average sized kitchen.
 On top of this, you'll need to add worktops, which cost upwards of £100, appliances and fitting, which can vary from a few hundred pounds to more than £2,000, depending on the kitchen's complexity.

 When pricing up your furniture and worktops, be aware that estimates will vary quite widely depending on the quality and level of design you are after, but expect to pay from £17/m² for standard off-the-shelf units and work surface, and up to £144/m² for bespoke units and design service.